openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 1. Identify the MachineSet to migrate to Cluster API
 1. Use the `oc edit` or a patch command to update the value of the `spec.authoritativeAPI` field to `cluster.x-k8s.io`
 1. The sync controller verifies that the move from Machine API to Cluster API is valid and that the Cluster API version of the resource is fully synced with the Machine API version
-1. The `status.authoritativeAPI` field is updated to `cluster.x-k8s.io` and the `status.synchronizedGeneration` is updated to the current generation of the authoritative resource
+1. The `status.authoritativeAPI` field is updated to `transitioning.to.cluster.x-k8s.io` and the `status.synchronizedGeneration` is updated to the current generation of the authoritative resource
+1. The Machine API controller acknowledges the change and sets the `Paused` condition to `True`
+1. The `status.authoritativeAPI` field is updated to `cluster.x-k8s.io`
 1. The Cluster API controller takes over management of the MachineSet going forwards

 To migrate back from Cluster API to Machine API, the procedure is the same, however, the value of the field should be set to `machine.openshift.io`.
+The transitional state will be `transitioning.to.machine.openshift.io` and the sync controller will wait for the Cluster API controllers to acknowledge the change before allowing the Machine API controllers take over management of the resource.

 When the conversion cannot proceed for some reason, for example, a feature is in use in Machine API that is not present in Cluster API, the following will happen:
 1. Cluster admin identifies a MachineSet to migrate to Cluster API
 1. Cluster admin uses `oc edit` to update the value of the `spec.authoritativeAPI` field to `cluster.x-k8s.io`
 1. The sync controller verifies that the move from Machine API to Cluster API is not valid and that the Cluster API version of the resource is not fully synced with the Machine API version
-1. The sync controller adds a condition to the MachineSet to indicate that the migration cannot proceed
+1. The sync controller adds a `Synchronized` `False` condition to the MachineSet to indicate that the migration cannot proceed
 1. The `status.authoritativeAPI` field is not updated and the `status.synchronizedGeneration` is not updated
 1. Where appropriate, the cluster admin contacts support for additional help/timelines for availability of the missing feature
 1. The Machine API controllers continue to manage the MachineSet